sharabhshukla/BendersLib/examples/README.rst

 Stochastic
 ----------------------

-- :doc:`lshape`: A simple two-stage stochastic programming example.
+- :doc:`lshape`: A simple two-stage stochastic programming example with LP recourse using the L-shaped method.
+- :doc:`ilshape`: Integer L-shaped method for two-stage stochastic programming with binary complicating variables and integer recourse.

 Gallery